Forbearance: COVID-19 pandemic

 Historically, forbearance has been granted for customers in temporary or short-term financial difficulty.
 If the borrower has more serious problems, e. g. the return to full mortgage payments in the long term does not appear sustainable, then forbearance is usually not a solution.
 Each lender is likely to have its own suite of forbearance products.
 In response to COVID-19 government sponsored mortgage loans in the United States qualify for forbearance plans in compliance with the CARES Act.
 These plans are for borrowers impacted by COVID-19.
-Some common questions that arise include what are the consumers options at the end of the forbearance period and how will a forbearance agreement impact my credit.
-At the end of the forbearance period the consumer will be required to participate in a work out plan and the options include bringing the mortgage payments current, paying the loan in full, a mortgage modification plan, deferral of payments until the end of the loan or increased monthly payments to cure the arrearage.
-While it is difficult to predict one's personal financial situation after the immediate crisis, it is important to note that a forbearance is not forgiveness and interest continues to accrue and if a final work out arrangement is not adopted foreclosure later down the line can be pursued by the lender.
-In addition it is important to note that these agreements do not block credit bureau reporting and the Government Sponsored Agencies ("GSE's) have provide guidance that the lender must report the mortgage status which will reflect the delinquency and past due payments.
+At the end of the forbearance period the consumer will be required to participate in a work-out plan and the options include bringing the mortgage payments current, paying the loan in full, a mortgage modification plan, deferral of payments until the end of the loan or increased monthly payments to cure the arrearage.
+A forbearance is not forgiveness and interest continues to accrue and if a final work out arrangement is not adopted foreclosure later down the line can be pursued by the lender.
+These agreements do not block credit bureau reporting and the Government Sponsored Agencies ("GSE's) have provide guidance that the lender must report the mortgage status which will reflect the delinquency and past due payments.